How to Connect Multiple ZOOM Meetings

 Multi-ZOOM is a setup consisting of multiple ZOOM meetings, running simultaneously.
 Audio and video connections are made between the different meetings, which allow all attendees to see, hear, and interact with the hosts and other attendees via the main program output.

 While this can be a complicated setup, it allows you to manage attendees in smaller groups versus one large Mega-ZOOM meeting.
 One key feature is breakouts.
-A host can assign attendees to a small group at any time (either randomly or manually selected).
+A host can assign attendees to a breakout room at any time (either randomly or manually selected).
 Since the meetings are smaller, the breakouts are smaller, making it easier for attendees to share and collaborate with one another.

 Be aware that a Multi-ZOOM setup often requires a larger budget, a lot of equipment, and a dedicated audio/visual team to manage meetings.